rpuhalovich/CSharpRayTracer/README.md

 I used the following command to render the image exactly as shown:

 ```
-dotnet run -- -f tests/final_scene.txt -o images/final_scene.png -w 2000 -h 2000 -x 8
+dotnet run -- -f tests/final_scene.txt -o images/final_scene.png -w 1000 -h 1000 --aperture-radius 0.1 --focal-length 7.5
 ```

 ### A small extra

-In order to efficiently distribute the 'Marble' spheres around my scene, I had written a simple Python script (`tests/final_scene.py`) that generates the `tests/final_scene.txt` file.
-This also had the benifit of allowing for comments, variables and arithmatic.
+In order to efficiently distribute the 'Marble' spheres around my scene, I had written a simple Python script (`tests/final_scene.py`) that generates the `tests final_scene.txt` file with the randomly placed marbles.
+This also had the benefit of allowing for comments, variables and arithmatic.

 ## Sample outputs